 In historic terms, funding under the Clean Water Act has been the largest federal program for wastewater treatment assistance.
-Since 1973, Congress has appropriated more than \$77 billion in program grants.
-Funds are distributed to states under a statutory allocation formula and are used to assist qualified projects on a priority list that is determined by individual states.
-These funds are used to assist states and localities in meeting wastewater infrastructure needs most recently estimated by EPA and states at \$181 billion nationally for all categories of projects eligible for federal assistance under the law.
+Since 1973, Congress has appropriated \$85 billion in program grants.
+Funds are distributed to states under a statutory allocation formula and are used to assist qualified projects on priority lists that are determined by individual states.
+These funds are used to assist states and localities in meeting wastewater infrastructure needs most recently estimated by EPA and states at \$236.4 billion nationally for all categories of projects eligible for federal assistance under the law.